helion3/lodash-addons/README.md

 - *slugify* - Converts a string into a "slug", a web-safe string avoiding ugly encoding.

 #### Objects
+- *fromQueryString* - Parses query string into key/value object.
 - *hasOfType* - If has() returns true, run a validator on value.
 - *isCollection* - Is value an array or object.
+- *mapFiltered* - Map a function to filtered array elements.
 - *omitDeep* - Run `omit` recursively down a collection.
 - *validatedAssign* - See explanation in `docs/`

+#### Preconditions
+- *checkArray* - Throw a TypeError if value isn't an array.
+- *checkBoolean* - Throw a TypeError if value isn't a boolean.
+- *checkCollection* - Throw a TypeError if value isn't an array or object.
+- *checkFunction* - Throw a TypeError if value isn't a function.
+- *checkKey* - Throw a TypeError if value isn't a number/string.
+- *checkNumber* - Throw a TypeError if value isn't a number.
+- *checkPlainObject* - Throw a TypeError if value isn't a plain object.
+- *checkString* - Throw a TypeError if value isn't a string.